- April 23, 2016

 As a Social Entrepreneur, I wish I had this class starting out in 2004.
 I can’t tell you the countless times I failed and didn’t want to get back up because the resources were scarce.
 I felt as if I was on a deserted island.
 Every time an opportunity arose for me to take classes or pay for a professional development/license, the prices were out of my league or couldn’t get off of work.
 As a result, I found making the investment of pursuing a nonprofit career was ridiculously out of reach and overpriced.

 While I decided I needed to take a different approach than buying books, but talking to other “experts” within the field didn’t necessarily help matters either.
 The books were outdated, expensive and boring.
-Nonprofit professionals were stoic and secretive; and other groups were suspect of my questions and desire to be in the industry.
+Nonprofit professionals were stoic and secretive, and other groups were suspect of my questions and desire to be in the industry.
 Again, I wanted to quit- but God had my back and it got easier as I failed forward.

 Failing forward isn’t what I’m recommending.
-I believe a Nonprofit 101 class should be available at every college, or even small business development center.
+I believe a Nonprofit 101 class should be available at every college, or even a small business development center.
 I believe books should be more relevant and cheaper.
 I believe other founders should share pertinent information to help others on their journey.
-I believe Social Entrepreneurs should have the opportunity to earn a specific business degree, and not just a concentration in a graduate level focus.
+I believe Social Entrepreneurs should have the opportunity to earn a specific business degree and not just a concentration in a graduate level focus.

 On a deeper more meaningful level, I want the nonprofit industry to be recognized and admired.
 I believe we should promote #SocialEntrepreneurship just like we do #Entrepreneurship.
 Social Entrepreneurs are the nonprofit equivalent for the for-profit Entrepreneur.
 This is why I wrote my eBook on Amazon.